dhruvalgupta2003/mail-service/README.md

 Describe the core business logic of the project, including algorithms and processes.

 ### Knapsack Algorithm for Cost Calculation
+Imagine you have a list of different items (in this case, trains) with their weights, volumes, and costs.
+You also have a parcel with a certain weight and volume.
+Your goal is to find the best combination of items (trains) to carry the parcel, minimizing the cost.

+The knapsack algorithm helps you solve this problem efficiently.
+Here's how it works:

+1. **Initialization:** First, we calculate the maximum possible total weight and volume of all available trains.
+We create a table (dp) to store the minimum cost for different capacities and train options.
+Initially, all values in this table are set to infinity.

+2. **Dynamic Programming:** We iterate through each train and consider whether to include it in the solution or not.
+For each train, we calculate the minimum cost to carry the parcel with the given weight and volume.
+We update the dp table with this minimum cost.

+3. **Backtracking:** Once we've filled the dp table, we find the minimum cost (the last cell with a value less than infinity).
+We then trace back to identify which trains were selected to achieve this minimum cost.

+4. **Result:** The result is the minimum cost to carry the parcel and the list of selected trains that achieve this cost.

+In simpler terms, the algorithm helps you find the most cost-effective way to ship a parcel by choosing the right combination of trains based on their weight, volume, and cost.
+It considers all possible combinations and selects the one with the lowest cost.
+This is useful for logistics and shipping optimization.
 ### Hungarain Algorithm for Assignment
 ### Transaction Management
 ### Online Bidding System Logic